just-do-halee/utils-results/README.md

 ```
-If the matching error be changed,
+If the matching error has changed,
 ```rust
 // Well to Three
 let c = errextract!(ccc(), err::Three => 127);